Frequently Asked Questions

 Must the prerequisites courses be completed at the time of application?

 No, applicants may apply with coursework still in progress.
 However, it is recommended that applicants complete as much of the prerequisite coursework as possible before applying.
-If you are admitted to the program prior to completion of all requirements, it will be a conditional admission, and subsequently denied if you do not successfully complete all admissions requirements prior to program enrollment.
+If you are admitted to the program prior to completion of all requirements, it will be a conditional admission, and subsequently denied if you do not successfully complete all admissions requirements prior to June 15th and evidence such as found in transcripts received by June 30th prior to matriculation.

 Is the application process through OTCAS?